For additional information, read the Nomination Form PDF

-Holbrook-Ross Street Historic District is significant for its evolution into a distinctive African American neighborhood in the late 19th- and early 20th centuries.
-Architecturally, the 116 buildings, in the 200-400 block of Holbrook and Ross streets and Maury, John, Doe, and Gay cross streets, feature a full range of styles found at the turn-of-the century through the 1930s.
+Holbrook-Ross Street Historic District is significant for its evolution into a distinctive African American neighborhood in the late 19th and early 20th centuries.
+Architecturally, the 116 buildings in the 200-400 block of Holbrook and Ross streets, and on the Maury, John, Doe, and Gay cross streets, feature a full range of styles found at the turn-of-the-20th century through the 1930s.
 The Holbrook-Ross community had its beginnings in the post-Civil War period.
 By the 1880s, a community began to take shape around the Danville Industrial School.
 Along with a high concentration of teachers in the area, African American doctors, dentists, lawyers, and postal clerks populated the area.
-Holbrook became “the street” for African Americans by the late 19th-century.
+Holbrook became “the street” for African Americans by the late 19th century.
 In addition to Queen Anne-style houses and bungalows, the educational, religious, and commercial buildings complete the Holbrook-Ross urban viewscape.
 The Holbrook-Ross area is an important part of Danville’s historic fabric.

 VLR: Virginia Landmarks Register